Below is a letter from Don Jordan regarding the unfortunate news.

 Donald Jordan here.
 I wanted to personally share a letter I received yesterday late in the afternoon from Hal Holbrook.

-As you know, Hal was scheduled to start his fall tour with an appearance as MARK TWAIN… Continue reading
+As you know, Hal was scheduled to start his fall tour with an appearance as MARK TWAIN TONIGHT!… Continue reading

 Tulsa Theatre Project Collaborates with Lyric on “I Am My Own Wife”, an Outstanding Theatrical Experience